evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 Zeekr 001 Long Range RWD has a rear-wheel drive system supported by one motor on the rear axle.

-The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
+The front suspension employs a [double wishbone](../../../../technology/suspension/#double-wishbone) design, while the rear uses a [Multilink](../../../../technology/suspension/#multilink) setup.
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 174 mm.

 ### Brakes